Holden straight-six motor: Black

 The Black specification was introduced in the 1984 VK Commodore.
-The black engine was produced in 3.3-litre displacement only in carbureted and fuel-injected versions.
+The black engine was only produced in 3.3-litre displacement, and in carbureted and fuel-injected versions.
 The carbureted engine was almost identical to the previous blue engine, the main difference being in the use of computer controlled spark timing (EST) taking its timing pick-up from the flywheel area.
 The ports were slightly wider spaced, meaning the manifolds will not simply interchange.
 The fuel-injected version used Bosch LE2-Jetronic multipoint fuel injection and featured a long-runner intake manifold, 6-3-1 tubular exhaust manifold and a conventional HEI ignition.
 It also had slightly different cylinder head intake ports for improved breathing (along with location notches for the fuel injectors) and revised camshaft specifications, and delivered superior performance and fuel economy over the carbureted version.
-This engine was painted red, slightly redder than the earlier "red" motors which looked orange compared to the VK EFI motor.

 In the 1986 VL Commodore, Holden replaced the Australian-made and designed six-cylinder engines with the Nissan RB30E and RB20E engines.
 Pending emission standards and the requirement for unleaded fuel made it difficult to re-engineer the Australian engine.